|Riding Style||All Mountain|

 |Manufactured in||USA by Venture|

 No obligation, but these links & ads support the site.

 Eivy Women's Venture Rib Base

 Venture Zelix 2018 - 2014 Review by The Good Ride

 The Venture Zelix is a very surfy all mountain board that combines a lot of freeride and all mountain qualities we like from both worlds.
 We loved the Helix and always wished it came with a set back stance to cover a wider range of riders.
-Well they kept the shape of the super stiff Zephyr, the flex of the Helix and made a new board called the Zelix.
+Well, they kept the shape of the super stiff Zephyr, the flex of the Helix and made a new board called the Zelix.
 It feels stiff between the feet, buttery in the tip/tail, surfy in powder and still fun in the park.
-It’s fun to turn too and my only personal gripe is that it didn’t lay out really rewarding hard carve but for most that isn’t a big deal.
+It’s fun to turn too and my only personal gripe is that it didn’t lay out really rewarding hard carve but for most that aren’t a big deal.